 What to look for in a cat

-And before I sign off, I would like mention adopting adults.
-These cats are often the last to get a home, you know what you are getting (size wise), and they do appreciate getting a second chance in life.
+And before I sign off, I would like to mention adopting adults who are often the last to find a loving home.
+You know what you are getting (size-wise), and they do appreciate getting a second chance in life.
 Kittens are adorable, but there are many excellent pros to adopting an adult cat.
-Burmese photo courtesy Flickr.